alandipert/golf/README.markdown

 Controller
 ----------

 The controller is the entry point of the application.
 That is to say, when a URL is requested by the client, that request is delegated to one of the controller's _actions_ for servicing.
 The controller forms the bridge between the models and the views, i.e. hooking the content and business logic in the backend application interface to the components in the frontend user interface.

+In order to understand the function of the controller it is necessary to take a look at the URL-parsing convention used by the golf runtime to route requests to actions.

+###How URLs Are Parsed

 When the client requests a URL, it will be of the form:

     http://host.com:port/app/action/arg1/.../argN/?param1=value1&...&paramN=valueN

+First of all, for now, completely disregard the query string (everything after the '?').

+So for example, consider the "blog" application running on www.example.com, port 8080.
+This application might have a number of screens, corresponding to various functionality the application provides.
+It might have a login screen where users can authenticate, a "home" screen that displays a number of recent posts, and a "create post" screen where authors can write their posts.

+In this scheme

 Later on we'll see a number of default controller behaviors that are included in the golf runtime to make your job a lot easier.